georgewatson/georgewatson.me/privacy_policy.md

 I may store first-party cookies on your device for the purpose of server security.
 This cookie should appear as `__cfduid`, and is provided by CloudFlare.
-This cookie is necessary for server security.
-This cookie consists of a one-way hash of certain values and *cannot* be used to personally identify you.
+It consists of a one-way hash of certain values and cannot be used to personally identify you.
 It provides no capability for cross-site tracking.
 For more information, see: